Citronium/citronium-landing-en/_includes/articles/remote-assistant.en.md

 ## Solution

-To create a software solution, we have identified 2 groups of data:
+To create the software solution, we selected two groups of data:

-1. For motorists, the information is transmitted to the mobile application.
+1. For drivers, the information is shown in the mobile application.
-2. For car dealerships --- in a web application.
+2. For car dealers - in the web application.

-The driver receives timely notifications about the need for maintenance of the car, oil change, and so on.
+The driver receives timely notifications about the necessity to service the car, change the oil, etc.

-KIA service specialists on the computer see the information necessary for the initial diagnosis for each car.
+KIA service specialists can see the information required for primary diagnostics of each car on the computer.

-The software implements communication with KIA technical support.
-With it, you can quickly get information in an emergency situation: call a tow truck to the scene in case of an accident or a serious breakdown of the car and even find a stolen car.
+Via the app, users can communicate with KIA technical support.
+So they can quickly obtain information in an emergency: to call a tow truck in case of an accident or serious damage to the vehicle, and even to find a stolen car.

 <figure>
     <img src="{{ site.baseurl }}/assets/img/projects/remote-assistant/remote-assistant-2-goals.png" alt="Remote Assistant: overview image"/>